 The answer is that it definitely up to your preference.
 Unlike most guitars, bass guitars already have a great sound.
 This translates well with solid-state amps.
 However, tube amps can enhance that sound into a warmer, well-rounded one.

 If you are confident in your skills, you can play well with solid-state amps.
 However, if you’re a beginner, you may need the boost that tubes amps can deliver.
+Once you’ve got a great tone going though, you may need a hand with some of the fundamentals.
+Check out the Fool’s Gold Method for learning guitar if you’ve got little to no experience and want to quickly jump past the beginner stage.

 Hopefully, this article answers the question of does a bass guitar need a tube amplifier and similar others satisfactorily.
 There are dozens more questions out there, but knowing answers to these basic questions should be enough to get you started on learning more about tube amps.